gregorwolf/pg-beershop/README.md

 ### Use Init Containers to deploy schema in Kyma

 Right now for the Kyma deployment the schema must be updated manually.
 [Using Liquibase in Kubernetes](https://www.liquibase.org/blog/using-liquibase-in-kubernetes) describes the use of Init Containers in K8n.
-I think the Docker image [timbru31/java-node:11-erbium](https://hub.docker.com/r/timbru31/java-node) shoul be a good basis.
+I think the Docker image [timbru31/java-node:11-erbium](https://hub.docker.com/r/timbru31/java-node) should be a good basis.